yashasvithanai/Credit-Card-Approval-Predictive-Modeling/README.md

 These predictive models can help the bank to decide if the credit card should be approved and process credit card applications faster.

 ## Data Dictionary
-_card_ Boolean.
+-_card_ Boolean.
 Was the application for a credit card accepted?

-_reports_ Number of major derogatory reports.
+-_reports_ Number of major derogatory reports.

-_age_ Age in years plus twelfths of a year.
+-_age_ Age in years plus twelfths of a year.

-_income_ Yearly income (in USD 10,000).
+-_income_ Yearly income (in USD 10,000).

-_share_ Ratio of monthly credit card expenditure to yearly income.
+-_share_ Ratio of monthly credit card expenditure to yearly income.

-_expenditure_ Average monthly credit card expenditure.
+-_expenditure_ Average monthly credit card expenditure.

-_owner_ Boolean.
+-_owner_ Boolean.
 Does the individual own their home?

-_selfemp_ Boolean.
+-_selfemp_ Boolean.
 Is the individual self-employed?

-_dependents_ Number of dependents.
+-_dependents_ Number of dependents.

-_months_ Months living at current address.
+-_months_ Months living at current address.

-_majorcards_ Number of major credit cards held.
+-_majorcards_ Number of major credit cards held.

-_active_ Number of active credit accounts.
+-_active_ Number of active credit accounts.

 ## Analytics Concepts
 -	Building predictive models to predict the probability of a credit card application getting approved based on certain characteristics of the applicant.